thefrontside/microstates/README.md

 ## The `initialize` transition

 Just as every state machine must begin life in its "start state", so too must every microstate begin life in the right state.
 For those cases where the start state depends on some logic, there is the `initialize` transition.
-The `initialize` transition is just like any other transition, except that it will be invoked automatically called within create on every Microstate that declares one.
+The `initialize` transition is just like any other transition, except that it will be automatically called within create on every Microstate that declares one.

 You can even use this mechanism to transition the microstate to one with a completely different type and value.